Federated Causal Representation Learning in State-Space Systems for Decentralized Counterfactual Reasoning: Counterfactuals for LTI

 Equation~\ref{eq_counterfactual} addresses the \textbf{counterfactual} query:

 \textbf{Q1.} \textit{“What would $y_m^t$ have been if client $n$’s input $u_n^{t-1}$ had changed?”}

 \textbf{Problem Formulation.} We study counterfactual reasoning in multi-client LTI systems under decentralized constraints.
 Each client observes only high-dimensional local measurements $y_m^t$, with no access to other clients’ data.
-The goal is to estimate cross-client causal effects $B_{mn}$ (Eq.~\ref{eq_counterfactual}) that answer \textbf{Q1}, while respecting privacy and communication limits.
+The goal is to estimate cross-client causal effects $B_{mn}$ (Eq.~\ref{eq_counterfactual}) that answer \textbf{Q1}, while respecting privacy and comm. constraints.

 \textbf{Role of $A$ in Latent-State Recovery.} Although the $ATE$ in Proposition~\ref{prop:counterfactual_lti} depends only on $B_{mn}$, estimating it in practice requires access to latent states $h^t$.
-These states evolve according to the transition matrix $A$: without modeling $A$, one cannot disentangle \textbf{(i)} endogenous propagation of past states via $A_{mn}$ from \textbf{(ii)} exogenous input effects via $B_{mn}$.
+These states evolve according to the transition matrix $A$.
+Without modeling $A$, one cannot disentangle \textbf{(i)} endogenous propagation of past states via $A_{mn}$ from \textbf{(ii)} exogenous input effects via $B_{mn}$.
 Thus, learning $A_{mn} \forall m, n$ is essential both for recovering $h^t$ and for isolating the causal contribution of $B_{mn}$.